percona/pmm-doc/docs/setting-up/client/mysql.md

 Slow query log files can grow quickly and must be managed.

-When adding a service use the  `pmm-admin` option `--size-slow-logs` to set at what size (in bytes) the slow query log file is closed, renamed, and a new one started.
+When adding a service with the command line use the  `pmm-admin` option `--size-slow-logs` to set at what size (in bytes) the slow query log file is rotated.
 When the limit is reached, PMM Client will:

 - remove the previous `.old` slow log file,
 - rename the current file by adding the suffix `.old`,
 - execute the MySQL command `FLUSH LOGS`.

 Only one `.old` file is kept.
-Older files are deleted.
+Older ones are deleted.

-Alternatively, you can manage log rotation yourself, for example, with [`logrotate`][LOGROTATE].

-To disable PMM Client's log rotation, use the `--slow-log-rotation=false` option when adding a service with `pmm-admin add`.
+You can manage log rotation yourself, for example, with [`logrotate`][LOGROTATE].
+If you do, you can disable PMM Client's log rotation with the `--slow-log-rotation=false` option when adding a service with `pmm-admin add`.

 ### Performance Schema

+This section covers how to configure a MySQL-based database server to use *Performance Schema* as a source of metrics.

 **Applicable versions**